Gizra/drupal-starter/README.md

 ### Install the Site with the Profile

-After first deploy, you will want to install the site.
-We've noticed that it gives an error, but after cache-clear, the site can be accessed.
+After first deploy, you will want to install the site:

-    ddev exec terminus drush <your-site>.dev -- site-install server -y --existing-config ddev exec terminus drush <your-site>.dev -- cr ddev exec terminus drush <your-site>.dev -- uli
+`ddev robo deploy:pantheon-install-env dev`

+This command is also useful if a deployment got stuck due to non-deployable config changes, so it can reboot the environment from scratch.

 ## Deploy Environments